alecsandrova/alecsandrova/README.md

 ### Software Engineer, Computer Engineering Student & Aspiring Tech Entrepreneur

 Welcome to my GitHub profile!
-I'm Alexandra, a 22-year-old Computer Engineering enthusiast, coding my way through the complexities of technology and dreaming big in the world of tech entrepreneurship.
+I'm Alexandra, a 22-year-old Computer Engineering enthusiast.

 ## About Me
-- 💻 **Experience:** Since July 2021, I've been immersed in the world of software engineering, enhancing my skills in coding.
-I've also spent a meaningful year and a half as an IT Trainer, spreading the tech spark.
+- 💻 **Experience:** Since July 2021, I've been working as a software engineer.
+I've also spent a year and a half as an IT Trainer.
 - 🐞 **Early Beginnings:** I've been creating (and fixing!) bugs since 2016.
 This early dive into programming laid the foundation for my passion and skills in computer engineering.
-- 📚 **Education:** Currently in my 4th year of Computer Engineering, diving deep into the tech ocean.
+- 📚 **Education:** Currently in my 4th year of Computer Engineering.
 - 🎯 **Ambition:** Eager to make my mark as a tech entrepreneur, blending innovation with practical solutions.
 - 🎲 **Interests:** Passionate about contests and hackathons, always ready for a good tech challenge.